 Foreign currency transactions are translated into the functional currency at the exchange rate in effect on the transaction date.
 Functional currency is the currency of the primary economic environment where the companies conduct their business.
 Monetary assets and liabilities in foreign currencies are translated to the functional currency at the exchange rate in effect on the closing day.
 Exchange rate differences that arise on translation are recognised in profit for the year.
 Nonmonetary assets and liabilities recognised at historic cost are translated at the exchange rate on the transaction date.
-Non-monetary assets and liabilities recognised at historic currency at the rate in effect on the date of fair value measurement.
+Non-monetary assets and liabilities recognised at fair value are translated to the functional currency at the rate in effect on the date of fair value measurement.